How To Cook Beef Bacon in The Oven

 What is beef bacon?

-My older sister has eaten pork bacon before and says that this beef bacon is the closest substitute for pork bacon both in flavor and texture.
+This brand beef bacon is a close substitute for pork bacon both in flavor and texture.

-- Oven-baked tastes better.
-Beef bacon can taste tough and a little bit chewy when cooked over the stove.
-However, when it is baked in the oven it doesn’t become tough and chewy at all but is tender and it literally melts in your mouth!
+• Oven-baked bacon tastes better than stovetop bacon.
+Beef bacon can be a little tough and chewy when cooked over the stove.
+Oven-baked bacon is perfectly crisp and literally melts in your mouth!

 Step one: Preheat oven to 425 degrees.